Is "the Assyrian," mentioned by Isaiah and Micah, the Antichrist?

 Thus the Lord showed me, and behold a swarm of locusts were coming, and, behold, one of the young devastating locusts was Gog, the King.
 (Amos 7:1)

 Literal locust insects do not have a leader or "king" (Proverbs 30:27).
-So this very well may be referring to a demon host, indicating that Gog, leading the armies in the Ezekiel 38 & 39 prophecy, will be a demonic being or fallen angel.
-This seems credible, knowing also that Gog will return 1,000 years later, as seen in John’s vision (Revelation 20:7,8).
-Further, it is possible (I believe probable) that this demon, "Gog," will possess or inhabit two different men, over 1,000 years apart, to lead armies against Jerusalem.
-The first (human) leader will die and be buried (Ezekiel 39:11), while the second one will be devoured from fire coming down from heaven (Revelation 20:9).
+So this probably is referring to a demonic host, indicating that Gog, leading the armies in the Ezekiel 38 & 39 prophecy, will be a demonic being or fallen angel.
+This seems credible, considering that Gog will return 1,000 years later, as seen in John’s vision (Revelation 20:7,8).
+Furthermore, it is possible (I believe probable) that this demon, "Gog," will possess or inhabit two different men, over 1,000 years apart, to lead armies against Jerusalem.
+The first (human) leader will die and be buried (Ezekiel 39:11), while the second one will be devoured by fire coming down from heaven (Revelation 20:9).

-Considering all of this, I am not at all convinced that "the Assyrian," as written about by the ancient prophets, is the same person as the end-time Antichrist.
-Thus, by no means am I convinced that the Antichrist must emerge from the Middle East, specifically from the region in and around Syria.
+Considering all of this, I am not at all convinced that "the Assyrian," as written about by the ancient prophets, will be the same person as the end-time Antichrist; rather, I feel it is much more likely that the Assyrian will be Gog.
+Thus, by no means am I convinced that the Antichrist must emerge from the Middle East, specifically from the region in and around Syria, although Gog probably will emerge from this region.

 Now, Daniel showed how the "little horn" (who also is the eleventh horn: Antichrist) will arise from the fourth beast of Daniel's dream, amongst ten other horns (Daniel 7:7,8).
-The fourth beast was the Roman Empire, with the ten horns representing, I believe, the strongest ten nations within the (present-day) revival of the Roman Empire.
-These nations also were represented by the ten toes on the two legs of Nebuchadnezzar's statue in his dream (2:33,40-43), which symbolized both the western and the eastern portions of the Roman Empire.
+The fourth beast was the Roman Empire, with the ten horns representing (I suspect) the strongest ten nations within the (present-day) revival of the Roman Empire.
+But they are not only from the western part of that former empire.
+These nations were represented by the ten toes on the two legs of Nebuchadnezzar's statue in his dream (2:33,40-43), which symbolized both the western (European) and the eastern (Middle Eastern) portions of the Roman Empire.

 Every kingdom divided against itself will be ruined, and every city or household divided against itself will not stand.
 If Satan drives out Satan, he is divided against himself.
 How then can his kingdom stand?
 (Matthew 12:25,26)

 More about the distinction between Gog and the Antichrist can be found in the Assyrian section of my Beasts commentary and in the Gog vs. Antichrist section of my Final Battles commentary.
-Also, you can read my email response to How do you know that Gog and the Antichrist will not be the same person?
+(One thing the latter commentary explains is how the Gog/Magog bloodbath is not at the beginning of the 70th Week, as many feel will be the case, but rather at the end.)
+Also, you can read another couple of email responses: Isn't it clear that Gog is Russia? and How do you know that Gog and the Antichrist will not be the same person?

 Return to Email Questions and Ted’s Responses